 In Bengal has Parivaar has two residential educational institutions – Parivaar Vivekananda Sevashrama for Boys and Parivaar Sarada Teertha for girls.
 These are West Bengal’s largest free residential institutions for children from deprived and destitute backgrounds.
 We provide residential living, education, and physical activity in a loving and caring atmosphere for boys and girls.

-With over 1500 resident children, Parivaar’s Residential Institutions are seen as a model institution in the field of caretaking and overall development of vulnerable children.
+With over 1600 resident children, Parivaar’s Residential Institutions are seen as a model institution in the field of caretaking and overall development of vulnerable children.
 We have been the recipient of the 2011 National Award for Child Welfare, the highest recognition by the Government of India.

-Till the level of 15 children at Parivaar, he used to take some lectures for students appearing for Management entrance examinations and through that could meet the expenses of the set-up.
+But he had no resources.
+But in order to kickstart his mission, till the level of 15 children at Parivaar, he used to take some lectures for students appearing for Management entrance examinations and through that could meet the expenses of the set-up.
 Gradually people began to be inspired by this dedicated service and started to support the initiative and the number of children at Parivaar grew.
 At the end of 2004, Parivaar could purchase its own land to develop its permanent campus called Parivaar Ashram.
 Parivaar’s mission and theme began to attract dedicated youth, many of whom joined Parivaar as resident workers and began to become bearers of this mission.

 After 14 years of relentless service in Bengal and with many youth inspired to join him, Vinayak Lohani expanded Parivaar’s footprints into Madhya Pradesh in 2016.